Wintellect/MSLearn/Combat Climate Change with AI and Azure/includes/3-azure-functions.md

     _Creating an Azure Function App_

-1. Select the storage account that you created in the first lab.
+1. Select the storage account that you created to receive wildlife photos.
 Change **Plan type** to **App service plan** so the function will execute immediately when a blob is uploaded to the "photos" container.
 Accept the defaults everywhere else, and click **Review + create**.
 Wait for validation to complete, and then click **Create**.

     ![Specifying hosting options](media/create-function-app-2.png)